yiisoft/yii2/docs/guide/db-active-record.md

 4. In the controller action that updates the row using Active Record, try and catch the [[yii\db\StaleObjectException]] exception.
 Implement necessary business logic (e.g. merging the changes, prompting staled data) to resolve the conflict.

-For example, assume the version column is named as `version`.
-You can implement optimistic locking with the code like the following.
+For example, assume the version column is named as `version`. you can implement optimistic locking with the code like the following.

 ```php